mostafaismail/DevOps/README.md

 3) Verity the deployment by navigating to the below URL's using your preferred browser:

 - http://localhost/
-> it should preview the Nginx home page
+> It should preview Nginx home page

 - http://localhost/app1
 - http://localhost/app2
-> it should preview application page "DevOpsArea Java Sample Project 1" or "DevOpsArea Java Sample Project 2" respectively.
+> It should preview application page "DevOpsArea Java Sample Project 1" or "DevOpsArea Java Sample Project 2" respectively.